gevuong/aA-Games/sql.md

-- SQL
+## SQL
-    - Example of the order of execution of a Query
+- Order of execution of a Query

     ```
     Complete SELECT query